How to Get the Best Deal

 a better rate I might take a chance with an unknown lender with little

 service.
 If it didn't close it wouldn't mess up my life.
-But

 if I were selling my home and moving to another home and had things packed and